MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/ai-extend-copilot-overview.md

 # What is a copilot?

-At Microsoft, *copilot* refers to a category of large language model-based, generative AI interaction.
-A copilot empowers people to be smarter, more productive, more creative, and connected to the people and things around them.
+At Microsoft, the term *copilot* refers to a category of large language model-based, generative AI interaction.
+A copilot empowers users to be smarter, more productive, more creative, and more connected to the people and things around them.

-This article explains the essential characteristics of a copilot, which your offering must include to be considered a copilot in Business Central.
-Using the developer tools for copilot  helps you meet the criteria.
+This article explains the essential characteristics of a copilot and what your offering must include to be considered a copilot in Business Central.
+By using the developer tools for copilot, you can meet the necessary criteria.

 ## LLM-based

-The experience is an interactive, chat-based generative AI agent built on a large language model (LLM) or other state-of-the-art foundational model.
+A copilot experience is an interactive, chat-based generative AI agent built on a large language model (LLM) or other state-of-the-art foundational model.
+This means that the copilot uses advanced natural language processing to understand user input and generate responses that are tailored to the user's specific needs

 ## Responds to natural language to empower users to achieve tasks

-The experience responds to natural language to empower users to achieve tasks that would otherwise require substantial cognitive load or creativity, and time.
-Examples of ways AI and copilot can support users:
+One of the key features of a copilot is its ability to respond to natural language input from users.
+Copilot should help users accomplish complex tasks that would otherwise require substantial cognitive load, creativity, and time.
+For example, copilot can assist users with the following tasks:
 <!--
    - Generate content
    - Command product functionality